 “Welch, what do you have?”

 “Sir, I’ve rendezvoused with Barney and we have positive identification of the suspects.
 This is Robert Harris and Edward David.”
-I am happy and pissed at the same time.
-Happy because I know who the hell has Butterfly.
-Pissed because I don’t know what kind of incompetent idiots I have working for me that two people that we are supposed to be watching were able to kidnap my baby.
+I’m happy and pissed at the same time.
+Happy because I know who the hell has Butterfly; pissed because I don’t know what kind of incompetent idiots I have working for me that two people that we are supposed to be watching were able to kidnap my baby.

 “Thank you, Welch.
 I need the pictures that you used to identify them.
 Upload them to the network.”

 “Already done.
-And Sir, I think you should know…” He began.
+And sir, I think you should know…” he begins.

 “Know what?”
 I ask.

 “I think we have a mole, sir,” he confesses.
 Oh, shit, this is not good news.

 “Corporate or security?”
 I ask